 Gmail AMP for Email Playground — Google offers 10 diverse AMP-elements to embed in your email.
 You can use this platform to also build AMP HTML emails from scratch, or

-In our next post, we will show in the details on how to build AMP emails with Stripo in less than 10 minutes, how to preview and how to transfer them to the ESP that supports AMP4Emails.
+In this post, we showed in the details on how to build AMP emails with Stripo in less than 10 minutes, how to preview and how to transfer them to the ESP that supports AMP4Emails.

 Step 3.
 Getting registered with Google

 Now that your AMP email is built and you’ve chosen the right ESP, you need to proceed to registration with Google.
 The latter verifies your sender name, your SPF and DKIM settings.
 And only if you pass this test, you’ll be allowed to send AMP-powered emails.

 Because AMP emails deliver and reveal a lot of confidential information.
 By means of these emails, we enable our clients to discuss some private questions right in email chat, to arrange meeting appointments, we show the number of items remained in stock, etc.

 So, what are the registration guidelines we successfully passed: